Herglotz's formalism, Eisenhart lift and Killing vectors: Abstract

 \section{Abstract}

-The Eisenhart lift is extended to the dynamics described by action-dependent Lagrangians.
-The resulting Brinkmann metrics depends on all coordinates.
-It is shown that the symmetries of the initial dynamics result in the existence of (conformal) Killing vectors of Brinkmann metric.
+The Eisenhart lift is extended to the case of dynamics described by action-dependent Lagrangians.
+The resulting Brinkmann metric depends on all coordinates.
+It is shown that the symmetries of the initial dynamics result in the existence of (conformal) Killing vectors of the Brinkmann metric.
 An example is given of equivalent time- and action-dependent descriptions which result in conformally equivalent metrics.
+It is also shown how the scaling invariance fits naturally into this scheme.

 \begin{section}{Introduction}